Yoga Teacher Training & Therapy Course

 Learn in a safe, supportive and nurturing environment.

-The course is currently under accreditation with the British Wheel of Yoga.
+The course will be accredited with the British Wheel of Yoga.
 On completion graduates will receive a ‘BWY Accredited Group Yoga Teaching Certificate’.

 The BWY is recognised by the Central Council for Physical Recreation (CCPR) and Sport England as the national Governing Body for Yoga in Great Britain.
 As a Governing and Awarding Body, they accredit other Yoga Teacher Training organisations.